 It is particularly important for tenants to note that their security deposit may not be used as rent.
 As soon as the first payment is missed and more than 30 days overdue, a substantial amount of the security deposit is effectively wiped out.

 If a landlord sells his property he must stand by the terms of any tenancy agreement he has in place.
 The new owner of the property inherits the lease with the tenant and must observe the same terms and conditions, so the tenant’s right to remain is protected until the end of the lease term.
-If a new owner assumes the tenancy mid-way through a two-year agreement for example, if he wishes to terminate, he must give 90 days notice prior to the end of the lease.
-Failure to do this will enable the tenant to stay on for a further year (see third point above).
+If a new owner assumes the tenancy mid-way through a two-year agreement, for example, if he wishes to terminate, he must understand that the tenant has the right to continue the lease for a third year if they so wish, in which case he may only give 90 days notice prior to the end of the third year.

-But it is important that the tenant note it is his responsibility to make sure that the equipment–and in most cases this usually means air conditioners–is regularly cleaned and maintained.
-Replacement of “consumables” is for the tenant to arrange and pay for.
+But it is important that the tenant note that it is their responsibility to make sure that the equipment–and in most cases this usually means air conditioners–is regularly cleaned and maintained.
+The replacement of “consumables” is for the tenant to arrange and pay for.
 What constitutes consumables?
 Light bulbs, yes.
 Air conditioning coolant, yes.
 But one gets into a grey area with things like toilet seats and the hose section of a shower, which some landlords consider to be consumables to be replaced by the tenant.

 The rent can be adjusted, both up and down, once the agreement comes to an end.
 There is no cap on the amount.
-The government recently rejected a proposal for rent control in the form of a cap.
+The government has so far rejected proposals for rent control in the form of a cap.

-If the tenant does not respond within 15 days, then it will be considered that he has accepted the increase.
+If the tenant does not respond within 15 days, then it will be considered that they have accepted the increase.

 Most landlords will pay some kind of “all risks” building insurance to cover loss or damage to the building by fire or some other major event.
 However, it is extremely rare that they insure the contents of their property.
 It is up to the tenant, who is the “guardian” of these contents during the term of the tenancy, to obtain “home contents” insurance to cover their own personal effects as well as furniture provided by the landlord.